szelingtan/tp/docs/UserGuide.md

 ### Adding medication to a patient : `prescribe`

-Adds medication to an existing patient in the address book.
+Adds medication to an existing patient in the patient contact book.

 Format: `prescribe INDEX m/MEDICINE_NAME`